 When I think of the word “health” I think of “deliberate wellbeing.”
 In other words, it’s choosing to be well.
 Our choices—including our food choices—impact how we feel today and how we age over time.
-Incorporating fresh fruits and vegetables into our meals helps support our overall health in all areas of wellness.
+Incorporating fresh fruits and vegetables into our meals helps support a nutritional diet and our overall health in all areas of wellness.

 I’ve talked about the W*A*I Pointes™ program quite a bit in my blogs lately.
 W*A*I* stands for Who Am I and it focuses on nine specific areas of wellness.
 Here’s the scoop on how good nutrition affects each of these nine areas:

 - (A) Ability to be Active—Smart food choices like fresh fruits and vegetables give us more energy in order to exercise and be more active throughout the day.
 And, even though it’s not strenuous exercise, walking through the market helps us get our steps in for the day.